 Can you imagine how well your car would run if you were to fill the fuel tank with 30% water?
-There is an easy fix here Only burn sustainably sourced, seasoned wood with less than 20% moisture content.
+Only burn sustainably sourced, seasoned wood with less than 20% moisture content.
 Using wood-sure logs will help as the checks have already been done.

 - The way the end user burns their stove specifically the dangers of slumbering, over-fuelling or under-fuelling.

 In years gone by some strange tales have developed with how stoves should be used.
 It has unfortunately become a normal practice for many to fill the stove with wood and then reduce the air supply in order to make it last through the night, this process is referred to as slumbering and it is very bad indeed with regards to air quality and pollution.

 On the upside the fix here is simple; always burn the quantity of wood that the stove was designed to with the air open enough to provide moderate flaming combustion.
 That’s when the entire window is filled with rolling fire and no smoke is seen but not so much that the flames can be seen sucking up the chimney.

 - The third problem is a little harder to address as it relates to the age and efficiency of the stove.
 It is a fact that older stoves are very much more polluting than new appliances.
 Consumers should be advised that new appliances will save on fuel, give more heat and be very much better with regards to the quality of the air we breath.
 Indeed, new stoves are being introduced which are already “2022 ready”.

 - Finally, servicing and maintenance.
 In a nutshell, burn clean, dry, well-seasoned logs, do not slumber, use the correct amount of fuel in each fill and ensure that chimney is swept, at a minimum, of once a year.